NCommander/dnscatcher/doc/technical_overview.md

 If the environment prevents listening for network change events, the client shall occassionally poll the backend server to determine it's outbound IP address and use that as a mechanism to determine if it needs to re-run diagonsistic tests.

 ### Client Capabilities
-Depending on the environment it's deployed in, the DNSCatcher client may only have limited access to the system resolver or the ability to request arbiertary records.
+Depending on the environment in which it is deployed, the DNSCatcher client may only have limited access to the system resolver or the ability to request arbitrary records.
 Clients register their capabilities to the upstream server for non-anonymous users.

-Two clients are planned at this time, a native code implementation primarily built around shared code with the server, and an implementationin JavaScript for intergration into Mozilla and Chrome via browser extensions.
+Two clients are planned at this time, a native code implementation primarily built around shared code with the server, and an implementationin in JavaScript for intergration into Mozilla and Chrome via browser extensions.
+Full implementation may require a native code client running in tandem with the extension.

 ## Key Pinning